Ir para o conteúdo principal

 7. Find opportunities to surprise and delight

 Establish a strong, long-term connection with customers by regularly finding ways to wow them.
-For example, empower your support team to go above and beyond for each customer by giving them the freedom to offer a certain number of discounts each month or to surprise a customer with a free gift.
+For example, empower your support team to go above and beyond for each customer by giving them the freedom to offer a certain number of discounts each month or surprise a customer with a free gift.
 You should also make sure you’re providing quick and easy resolutions, self-service support, various channels for customer service, and personalized experiences.
-All are crucial; components of a customer retention strategy.
+All are crucial components of a customer retention strategy.

 8. Acknowledge and reward customer loyalty